tek's rating:

 In the 2080s, the Earth Alliance was formed.
 In 2113, the Centauri Republic conquered the Narn.
 The Psi Corps was established on Earth in the mid-22nd century.
 In the 2150s, the Centauri Republic began to decline in power.
 Later in the decade they made first contact with Earth.
 Also, the religion of Foundationism was established.
 Humans started using jump gates and meeting other races.
 Around the start of the 23rd century, Mars wanted independence from the Earth Alliance.
 Around 2209, the Centauri left the Narn homeworld after a long war of attrition.
 Earth helped the League of Non-Aligned Worlds in the Dilgar War, in the 2230s.

 In 2245, there was a disastrous first contact between humans and Minbari, which started the Earth-Minbari War, which nearly ended in the extinction of the human race.
-The war, as well as the events leading up to it, can be seen in the TV movie In the Beginning (IMDb).
+(The war, as well as the events leading up to it, can be seen in the TV movie In the Beginning, which aired shortly before the fifth season of the show).
 Finally, it came down to the Battle of the Line, in 2247, after the Minbari got past all of Earth's defenses.
 What ships we had remaining got together to defend Earth, and were basically being slaughtered.
 And then... the Minbari surrendered.
 Just why they did this was a great mystery, though one which will be revealed later....

 In 2248, the Free Mars Movement got underway.
 The Babylon Project began in 2249.
 The idea was to set up a space station run by Earth, in neutral space, with ambassadors from all the major races, and lots of people coming and going, all kinds of commerce and stuff...
 Basically trying to ensure something like the Earth-Minbari war never happened again.
 The first few stations were destroyed.
 The fourth went online in 2254, and soon vanished (but we'll find out what happened to it eventually).
 Babylon 5 went online in 2256, I guess.
 (It's like, in orbit of Epsilon 3, or near there or something.)
 We first see the station in the pilot movie, The Gathering, which takes place in 2257, one year before the start of the series.
 It is in this movie that the Vorlons send an ambassador, Kosh, to the station.